ysnrski/ysnrski.github.io/_posts/2025-02-13-Nidec and Makino Milling Machine A New Era in the Machine Tool Industry.md

 ### **Conclusion**

 Nidec’s acquisition of Makino Milling Machine is just one example of the rapidly changing landscape in the machine tool industry.
 As global companies look to consolidate their power, Nidec's move could prove to be a game-changer.

 It seems that Japanese machine tool manufacturers tend to focus on the domestic market because Toyota Motor Corporation is based in Japan.
-However, with the transformation of the automotive industry and changes in the global supply chain, it may be time for them to shift their focus from the domestic market to the international market.
+However, with the transformation of the automotive industry and changes in the global supply chain, it may be time for them to shift their focus from the domestic market to the international market more and more.